fanjunkai1/DCL/README.md

 For more **video demos**, please refer to our [project homepage](https://fanjunkai1.github.io/projectpage/DCL/index.html).

 ## 📢 News
+- [16-12-2024] The "Chinese Interpretation" version of DCL has been added.
 - [14-12-2024] Add training and inference code (this repository).
 - [13-12-2024] We created the [project homepage](https://fanjunkai1.github.io/projectpage/DCL/index.html) and the GitHub README.